 Just click on the links above to jump directly to a specific item.

 Random Acts of Kindness Christmas Calendar for Kids

-For my Christmas calendar, I only included items that school-aged children could do without help.
+For my Christmas calendar, I only included acts that school-aged children could do without help.
 An adult might have to step in to act as delivery driver or provide a stamp, but that’s it.

 The reason I recommend the calendar for school-aged children (and not younger) is due to the number of acts that require writing.
-If you have an early writer, he or she can certainly perform all of the tasks.
+If you have an early writer, he or she can certainly perform all of the good deeds.
 You can also have your child draw pictures instead of writing notes and letters.

 Here are some additional notes about the acts of kindness on the calendar: